jeremiaslalis/dataCleaningAssignment/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-The mean (mean()) and standard deviation (std()) of the above signals were then estimated and selected.
+>The mean (mean()) and standard deviation (std()) of the above signals were then estimated and selected.
 Finally, the average of each signal for each activity and each subject were calculated for the following set of variables:

 tBodyAcc-mean()-X	11
-		-1..1 .Normalized and bounded value of the feature.
+: -1..1 .Normalized and bounded value of the feature.

 tBodyAcc-mean()-Y  	11
 		-1..1 .Normalized and bounded value of the feature.